 So, What will my Total Employee Service Award Program Cost?

-There are several factors that can impact the total cost of your years of service program, most of which were mentioned above.
+Several factors can impact the total cost of your years of service program, most of which were mentioned above.

-The CoreCentive recognition management team has decades of experience in deploying new, and fixing broken, recognition programs and are ready to help guide you through your next years of service program implementation or upgrade.
+The CoreCentive recognition management team has decades of experience in deploying new and fixing broken recognition programs and is ready to help guide you through your next years of service program implementation or upgrade.
 If you have any questions about this or any other services CoreCentive offers, request a consultation today.